 - 3. Print your test job using the exact plate-making workflow and printing setup you used to make your printing condition. - 4.
-Measure your test job and add the measurements to your printing condition's curve set in Curve Pilot.
+From within Color Pilot, start Curve Pilot and open the .icpro file that corresponds to the printing condition, from which you printed the test job.